hashicorp/terraform/website/source/docs/commands/remote-config.html.markdown

   variables can optionally be provided. `endpoints` is assumed to be a space-separated list of etcd endpoints.

+* gcs - Stores the state in Google Storage bucket at a given path.
+  Requires the `bucket`, `path` and `project` variables.
+The `account_file` variable can optionally be provided if not executing terraform on a Compute instance or system pre-authenticated by Google Compute SDK.

 * S3 - Stores the state as a given key in a given bucket on Amazon S3.
   Requires the `bucket` and `key` variables.
 Supports and honors the standard AWS environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`